 - Any construction projects must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

-- At least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
+- Unless prior written approval of a bid waiver is obtained from the National Trust, at least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
 This provision applies only to portions of the project supported by National Trust grant funds.

 - Grant recipients are required to sign a contract agreeing to the conditions of the program.

 - Project Planning and Programming-related grants must be completed within one year of the initial grant disbursement date.
 Capital Project-related grants must be completed within 18 months of the initial grant disbursement.

 - Recipients of Organizational Capacity grants to hire new staff, or to increase staff from part-time to full-time, will have two years to complete their project.
 All other Organizational Capacity grant-funded projects will follow a one-year completion timeline.
 See the Eligible Activities and Expenses section below for more details.

 - Upon the project’s completion, a final narrative report and financial accounting of the expenditure of the grants must be submitted.
 If the project is not completed in accordance with the contract, the grant funds must be returned.